Real Estate & Insurance

 Termite Bond Vs Warranty: What’s Worth Paying For?

-Choose a termite bond if you want proactive prevention, scheduled inspections, and surety-backed retreatment—some even include repairs.
-Pick a warranty for budget-friendly coverage after initial treatment; retreat-only is cheapest (around $495), while retreat-and-repair costs more but caps repair bills, often $6–$9 per linear foot.
+Choose a termite bond if you want proactive prevention, scheduled inspections, and surety-backed retreatment — some even include repairs.
+Pick a termite warranty for budget-friendly coverage after initial treatment; retreat-only is cheapest (around $495), while retreat-and-repair costs more but caps repair bills, often $6–$9 per linear foot.
 In high-risk regions or older homes, repair coverage is worth it.
 New builds and low-risk areas may be fine with retreat-only.
-You’ll see how location, age, and budget guide the best choice next.
+As a homeowner, understanding the difference between these two types of protection is one of the most important steps you can take to protect your home, your investment, and your financial security from the damage termites cause annually across the United States.

 Key Takeaways

-• Bonds emphasize prevention, scheduled inspections, and guaranteed retreatment; warranties mainly ensure retreatment and sometimes limited repairs after an active infestation.
+• Termite bonds emphasize prevention, scheduled inspections, and guaranteed retreatment; termite warranties mainly ensure retreatment and sometimes limited repairs after an active infestation.

 • Retreat-only coverage is the budget pick (often from ~$495) but won’t pay for fixing termite damage.

-• Bonds may include surety-backed financial reserves, while warranties rely on the company’s insurance and stated repair limits.
+• Termite bonds may include surety bond-backed financial reserves, while warranties rely on the company’s insurance and stated repair limits.

-• New or high-risk homes benefit from bonds or repair-inclusive plans; lower-risk or budget-conscious owners can opt for retreat-only with regular inspections.
+• New or high-risk homes benefit from bonds or repair-inclusive plans; lower-risk or budget-conscious homeowners can opt for retreat-only with regular inspections.

 What a Termite Bond Covers and How It Works